VNestor/infinite-scroll/infinite-scroll/README.md

 * Open a terminal window.
 Terminal in Mac OS.
 Windows Command Prompt or PowerShell in Windows.
 * In the terminal, make your way to the directory in which the program is saved.
+* Go into the directory infinite-scroll/infinite-scroll/
-* while in /infinite-scroll, run the command:
+* while in infinite-scroll/infinite-scroll/, run the command:
 ```
 npm start.
 ```